 Determining band fit can actually be one of the most complicated parts of the engagement ring process because several different components impact measurement and sizing.

-Environment and activity.
 According to Taylor Lanore, diamond consultant and engagement ring designer for Lauren B. Fine Jewelry and Diamonds, temperature, diet, pregnancy, and other biological elements can impact your fingers.
 "Don't be afraid if your finger changes size; that means you're alive," says Lanore.
 "It can change from activity, season, and so many personal factors.
 There's not really a formula to pick the correct ring size across the board because everyone is so different and it depends on their lifestyles."

-Finger shape.
 Yes, there are different kinds of fingers, and they can impact ring size and fit.
 If you have a tapered ring finger, it widens downward toward the base, which is where your ring will fit the tightest.
 Rings can easily fall off tapered fingers if they slide up, so it's incredibly important to have a snug fit.
 On the other hand are knotted fingers where the knuckle in the middle of the finger is the widest part, which the ring has to fit over.
 However, the ring might move around and fit too loosely at the base of your finger.
 In this case, consider getting sizing beads added to your sparkler.
 These small add-ons stay on the bottom of the inner ring close to your hand and act like pressure points to keep the ring in place.
 They're incredibly easy to put on and remove.

-Band width.
 According to David Borochov, manager of R&R Jewelers in New York City, rings with thinner bands tend to run a bit larger, whereas thicker rings have a more snug fit.
 The more metal around your finger, the more space it takes up and the tighter it fits.
 "A thin size 6 ring will not fit the same as a thick size 6 ring," says Borochov.
-If you have your heart set on a thin, delicate band (super trendy right now!), then opt for a slightly smaller ring size (pro tip: thinner bands make the center stone stand out more).
+If you have your heart set on a thin, delicate band (super trendy right now), then opt for a slightly smaller ring size (pro tip: thinner bands make the center stone stand out more).

 International Ring Sizing